Orthopaedic Residency Overview

 We are extremely proud of our strong orthopaedic residency program.
 ACGME's accreditation system, NAS, electronically monitors our program on an ongoing basis and has consistently granted our program annual re-accreditation without citations since its launch.
 We continue to build on our strengths and examine all aspects of our program to further enhance the patient care experience and the didactic opportunities of our residents.

 The ultimate goal of our residency program is to produce excellent orthopaedic surgeons who can enhance the quality of lives of their patients and become leaders in our profession.
-If you train at UConn, I guarantee that you will develop a skill set to pursue any type of orthopaedic career that you desire.
+If you train at UConn, we guarantee that you will develop a skill set to pursue any type of orthopaedic career that you desire.

 Augustus D. Mazzocca, MS, MD